 How will this affect my lessons and classes at CMC?

 CMC has worked closely with our project managers and our contractors to allow our classes to run safely onsite, with limited interruption to regular schedules.
 At this time, we are only planning for a limited number of classes to take place at alternate sites near CMC’s Mission District Branch.
-You will receive information about the location of your class from a registrar before the winter quarter start date.
+You will receive information about the location of your class from a registrar, should your class be impacted.

 We are aware that some of the lessons and classes that happen at CMC before 3:30pm may be affected by construction noise from time to time, and CMC is securing offsite locations nearby to ensure that those in-person lessons can run without interruption.
 Students and faculty will be notified of the need to study at an alternate location due to noise at least 3 weeks in advance.
 The option to study online during these times will also be available.